futape/gustav/Gustav-configuration.md

 ###Auto-generation options

-For more information on how the configuration options in this category are used see *Choosing a matching source file* in *Automatic generation of destination files*.
+For more information on how the configuration options in this category are used see [*Automatic generation of destination files*](Automatic-generation-of-destination-files#choosing-a-matching-source-file).

 ####`bool generator_search_recursive = false`